elyseio/olj-scraper/README.md

-# CLI Tool to search for job in onlinejobs.ph
+# Python CLI Tool to search for job in onlinejobs.ph

 ### For now it'll only print the result in CLI and only captures the first page of the search